open/close all folders

-- Non-adult content example: the anime streaming site Crunchyroll originally hosted pirated content before going legit and streaking deals with anime producers to simulcast new episodes.
+- Non-adult content example: the anime streaming site Crunchyroll originally hosted pirated content before going legit and striking deals with anime producers to simulcast new episodes.

 - Older Than Radio: The great 19-century Italian painter Francesco Hayez (currently best known for "The Kiss") also did some sketches which can only be described as straight-up hardcore porn.
 They're towards the bottom of this gallery.
 (Not, obviously, safe for work.)

 - Picasso too made such sketches, which have even been the subject of their own exhibition.

 - This was not uncommon among some of the older masters.
 There is a Rembrandt etching of a couple having sex; Da Vinci making a large number of drawings that were intended as serious scientific illustrations, as his was the first generation where learned men started dissecting human bodies, and Da Vinci was more a general intellectual than a straight-up artist, including making on revelations of how reproduction actually worked (he also did the first realistic drawing of how a foetus actually looked in the womb).

 - The Japanese woodcut master Hokusai created what is generally considered to be the Ur-Example of tentacle porn.
 Google "Dream of the Fisherman's Wife".